Christian metal: Metalcore

-Metalcore features many popular Christian bands, including such crossover bands such as Underoath, As I Lay Dying, August Burns Red, Blessthefall, Norma Jean, Haste the Day, The Devil Wears Prada, Silent Planet, Wolves at the Gate, For Today and Demon Hunter.
+Metalcore features many popular Christian bands, including such crossover bands such as Underoath, As I Lay Dying, August Burns Red, Blessthefall, Norma Jean, Haste the Day, The Devil Wears Prada, Confessions of a Traitor, Convictions, Silent Planet, Wolves at the Gate, For Today, Demon Hunter and Fit for a King.
 Many of these bands have Grammy nominated or have made it high in the charts of the Billboard 200.
 Norma Jean was nominated for a Grammy Award for "Best Recording Package" for their album O God, the Aftermath.
 As I Lay Dying entered the Billboard 200 charts (No. 8) for its record sales and were nominated for the "Best Metal Performance" Grammy for the single "Nothing Left" from the 2007 album An Ocean Between Us.
 The album made its debut on Metal Blade Records, charting at No. 19 in Canada.
 In the United States, nearly 40,000 units were sold in its first week.
 The second week after it was released, it charted at No. 39 in both the United States and Canada.
 Other Top 200 debuts around the world include a No. 117 in the United Kingdom and No. 154 in Japan.
 In 2011, The Devil Wears Prada's album Dead Throne charted at No. 10 in the Billboard 200.
 In 2015, August Burns Red was nominated for "Best Metal Performance" at the Grammys for their song "Identity", off their Found in Far Away Places album.

 In its 2006 in Review issue (February 2007), Revolver magazine dubbed Christian metal the phenomenon of the year.
 Editor in Chief Tom Beaujour interviewed the lead vocalists of As I Lay Dying, Demon Hunter, Norma Jean, and Underoath (Tim Lambesis, Ryan Clark, Cory Brandan Putman, and Spencer Chamberlain, respectively) as the front-page article for the issue.
 Tooth and Nail Records, P.O.D., Zao, War of Ages, Still Remains, and He Is Legend were also mentioned.
 In 2018, Chamberlain stated that the band no longer identifies as Christian.